 It’s Not Made By Great Men

 Dooley covers more ground in 100+ pages before summarizing the Gang of Four legacy in his final chapter, titled Blooming Flowers, which can be read as a stand-alone essay.
 My last two notes referenced Fredric Jameson (cited throughout the book), Gramsci, and Foucault from the many thinkers in this section.
 Dooley writes, “The Gang of Four members are not heroic outsiders pointing to societal ills but rather players caught up in those contradictions, ambiguities and compromises.
-If answers are even possible, they are hard to come by.”50 He then quotes Jameson, who speaks of the Left’s “very self-defeating nostalgic position, just trying to slow down the movement of history.”
+If answers are even possible, they are hard to come by.”49 He then quotes Jameson, who speaks of the Left’s “very self-defeating nostalgic position, just trying to slow down the movement of history.”
 This can be said to a certain extent of the Industrial Workers of the World, with a rich history that can tend to overshadow a radical modus operandi that never ended.
-Dooley cites the notion of “movement of history” via Gramsci’s “notion of hegemony that most aptly captures where Gang of Four were coming from.
+Dooley cites the concept of “movement of history” via Gramsci’s “notion of hegemony that most aptly captures where Gang of Four were coming from.
 For Gramsci the idea was that power was in a constant state of flux—that it was something perpetually negotiated and reconfigured.
 Power was not solely oppression, or force, from above, but also entailed an element of consent.
-As there was an element of contestation, there was always a potential for agency.”51 Then Foucault is quoted by Dooley as asking “the ultimate question” in a discusison of emancipation: “How can the growth of capabilities be disconnected from the intensification of power relations?”52
+As there was an element of contestation, there was always a potential for agency.”50 And Dooley cites Foucault who asks “the ultimate question” in a discusison of emancipation: “How can the growth of capabilities be disconnected from the intensification of power relations?”51

 As Dooley illustrates over and over again in Red Set, Foucault’s question lurks in the background regarding Gang of Four’s internal dynamic.
-The members constantly second-guessed their choices while also unnerving their comrades in the band by their probing.
+The members constantly second-guessed their choices while also unnerving their bandmate comrades by their probing.
 (Read the book…) Again, as Dooley puts it so well, Gang of Four were (are) not heroic outsiders but rather participants—not great men.